Get Our FREE Betting Calculator App

 Middling opportunities can pop-up in betting markets for a variety of reasons, most commonly being a disagreement in Sportsbook opinions on a certain event and via drastic odds movements (very evident when a game is expected to rain and one sportsbook is slow to move the totals towards the under).

 For example, say an NFL game was being played between the New England Patriots and the Denver Broncos.
-'Sportsbook A' may open up their total's market at 50.5 and 'Sportsbook B' may open up their total's market at 55.5
+'Sportsbook A' may open up their total market at 46.0 and 'Sportsbook B' may open up their total's market at 48.5.
+Imagine you wagered $25 on Over 46.0 (at odds of $1.90) and $25 on Under 48.5 (at odds of $1.90) here are your possible outcomes: